 RISK CATEGORY RISKS RISK DESCRIPTION RESPONSE MEASURES TRANSITION RISK Policy and Regulations - Renewable Energy Regulations and Carbon Fees According to Article 12 of the Renewable Energy Development Act, heavy electricity users are obligated to increase their rate of renewable energy usage.
 If their chartered capacity exceeds a certain capacity, they must install a certain capacity of renewable energy or energy storage equipment.
 Those unable to comply with these requirements may choose to purchase green energy (renewable energy certificates) or pay monetary substitution to the competent authority.
 The Company has a chartered capacity of 800 kW, which is currently below the 5,000 kW specified in the Renewable Energy Development Act.
 However, it's worth noting that there have been proposals from advocacy groups to lower the threshold from 5,000 kW to 800 kW.
-Additionally, various counties and cities in Taiwan may have their own local ordinances that set thresholds for heavy electricity users, such as the requirement in the Taichung City Self-Government Ordinance for enterprises with a capacity of 800 kW or more to install renewable energy capacity equivalent to 10% of their electricity consumption within 3 years from the date of announcement.
+Additionally, each county and city may autonomously set its own thresholds for energy-heavy industries and specify them in local self-government regulations, such as the requirement in the Taichung City Self-Government Ordinance for enterprises with a capacity of 800 kW or more to install renewable energy capacity equivalent to 10% of their electricity consumption within 3 years from the date of announcement.
 Therefore, the Company may still need to comply with such requirements in the future.
-Furthermore, the Climate Change Response Act stipulates net-zero emissions by 2050 as the national long-term greenhouse gas reduction target; and a carbon fee to be imposed on enterprises that generate more than 25,000 metric tons of greenhouse gases, with an estimated fee of NT\$300+ per metric ton at the start.
+Furthermore, the Climate Change Response Act stipulates net-zero emissions by 2050 as the national long-term greenhouse gas reduction target; and a carbon fee to be imposed on enterprises that generate more than 25,000 metric tons of greenhouse gases, with an estimated fee of NT\$300 per metric ton at the start.
 The Company is actively implementing risk mitigation measures to reduce its organizational carbon emissions.
-These measures are outlined as follows: In alignment with the Science-Based Targets (SBTs) for carbon reduction, the Company has started to purchase green energy, beginning in 2023.
-The Company plans to upgrade or replace existing equipment with more energy-efficient alternatives.
-The Company conducts annual greenhouse gas inventories and undergoes third-party external verification.
-GUC submitted our reduction targets to SBTi in 2023, so starting in 2023, greenhouse gas inventories will be carried out as per the GHG Protocol and in accordance with SBTi guidelines.
-Market - Changes in Customer Behavior Customers are requesting the monitoring and reduction of carbon emissions, making it necessary to commit to joining SBTi or other climate initiatives.
+These measures are outlined as follows: 1.
+In alignment with the Science-Based Targets (SBTs) for carbon reduction, the Company has started to purchase green energy, beginning in 2023.
+2. The Company plans to upgrade or replace existing equipment with more energy-efficient alternatives.
+3. The Company conducts annual greenhouse gas inventories and undergoes third-party external verification.
+GUC submitted our reduction targets to SBTi in 2023, so starting in 2023, greenhouse gas inventories will be carried out as per the GHG Protocol and in accordance with SBTi guidelines. in Customer Customers are requesting the monitoring and reduction of carbon emissions, making it necessary to commit to joining SBTi or other climate initiatives.
 Non-compliance could impact future revenue growth momentum.
 Engage in professional advisory resources for SBTi.

-OPPORTUNITY CATEGORY Y OPPORTUNITIES OPPORTUNITY DESCRIPTION RESPONSE MEASURES ENERGY SOURCES Utilizing Low- carbon Energy The green energy generated by solar panels installed will reduce the Company's operating expenses for electricity and carbon fees.
+OPPORTUNITY CATEGORY OPPORTUNITIES OPPORTUNITY DESCRIPTION RESPONSE MEASURES ENERGY SOURCES Utilizing Low- carbon Energy The green energy generated by solar panels installed will reduce the Company's operating expenses for electricity and carbon fees.
 To further reduce the Company's carbon footprint, GUC will continuously assess the size, location, legality, and safety of installing solar photovoltaic systems at each office, in order to generate solar electricity for self-use and increase the use of clean energy.
 By increasing the proportion of clean energy, GUC will further reduce our carbon footprint.
 RESOURCE EFFICIENCY Using Energy- saving Equipment Continuous promotion of energy efficiency management practices by implementing initiatives such as upgrading building lighting, air conditioning equipment, etc. will reduce the Company's electricity and carbon operating expenses.
-Energy-saving improvements for IT rooms (replacing HDDs with SSD storage equipment).
+Energy-saving improvements for IT rooms.
 Replacement of adsorption-dryer-based air compressor systems with more energy-saving alternatives.
 Complete replacement of traditional lighting with LED fixtures.
 Energy-saving improvements for the chiller system.